Share This Guide, Choose Your Platform!

 An example of recharging expenses

 When you recharge expenses upon your recharge invoice, you will list these out along with the cost of each one.
-In short, here is a basic summary of how your expenses recharged may look:
+In short, here is a basic summary of how your expenses recharged for your contracting work may look:

 |Expense cost||VAT amount||Reduced expense|